CITY NATURE:

 That’s right.
 No irrigation system here, and this is in a city where 40 percent of our municipal water is used outdoors for purposes like landscape and garden watering.

-My landscape also includes two active water harvesting features, a 1,500-gallon cistern that collects rainwater for use in the back-yard garden, and a laundry-to-landscape graywater harvesting system that diverts wastewater from my washing machine to three fruit trees.
+My landscape also includes two active water harvesting features, a 1,500-gallon cistern that collects rainwater for use in the back-yard garden, and a laundry-to-landscape graywater harvesting system that diverts wastewater from my washing machine to four fruit trees.

 City Nature: A lavishly illustrated book that will look great on any coffee table – especially yours!